albertony/rclone/docs/content/hidrive.md

 # {{< icon "fa fa-cloud" >}} HiDrive

-Paths are specified as `remote:path`
+Paths are specified as `remote:path`, and may be as deep as required, e.g.

-Paths may be as deep as required, e.g. `remote:directory/subdirectory`.
+`remote:directory/subdirectory`.

 The initial setup for hidrive involves getting a token from HiDrive which you need to do in your browser.